 The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 The Foundation's pooled equity fund investments are subject to risks arising from changes in market conditions.
-There has been no change in the risk exposure from 2018.

 12. Fair Values